elasticio/elasticio.github.io/_integrator-guide/managing-flow-history.md

 ## Creating the first version of your flow

-If you have followed our tutorials then you should now have the first draft of your integration flow, as shown in the following screenshot.
+If you have followed our tutorials then you should now have the first `Draft` of your integration flow, as shown in the following screenshot.

 ![First version is ready](/assets/img/integrator-guide/versions/versions-1.png "First version is ready")